Mohammad Ali Shah Qajar: Biography

 Mohammad Ali Shah Qajar was opposed to the Persian Constitution of 1906, which had been ratified during the reign of his father, Mozaffar ad-Din Shah Qajar.
+Therefore, he was frequently criticized by the publications of the period, including a weekly newspaper Musavat.
 In 1907, Mohammad Ali dissolved the National Consultative Assembly and declared the Constitution abolished because it was contrary to Islamic law.
-He bombarded the Majles (Persian parliament) with the military and political support of Russia and Britain.
+He bombarded the Majles (Iranian parliament) with the military and political support of Russia and Britain.

-In July 1909, pro-Constitution forces marched from Persia's provinces to Tehran led by Sardar As'ad, Sepehdar A'zam, Sattar Khan, Bagher Khan and Yeprem Khan, deposed the Shah, and re-established the constitution.
+In July 1909, pro-Constitution forces marched from Iran's provinces to Tehran led by Sardar As'ad, Sepehdar A'zam, Sattar Khan, Bagher Khan and Yeprem Khan, deposed the Shah, and re-established the constitution.

 On 16 July 1909, the parliament voted to place Mohammad Ali Shah's 11-year-old son, Ahmad Shah on the throne.
 Mohammad Ali Shah abdicated following the new Constitutional Revolution and he has since been remembered as a symbol of dictatorship.

-Having fled to Odessa, Russia (currently Ukraine), Mohammad Ali plotted his return to power.
-In 1911 he landed at Astarabad, Persia, but his forces were defeated.
-Mohammad Ali Shah returned to Russia, then in 1920 to Constantinople (present day Istanbul) and later to San Remo, Italy, where he died on 5 April 1925 (bur.
-Shrine of Imam Husain, Karbala, Iraq).
-Every Shah of Persia since Mohammad Ali has died in exile.
+Having fled to Odesa, Russia (currently Ukraine), Mohammad Ali plotted his return to power.
+In 1911 he landed at Astarabad, Iran, but his forces were defeated.
+Mohammad Ali Shah returned to Russia, then in 1920 to Constantinople (present day Istanbul) and later to San Remo, Italy, where he died on 5 April 1925.
+He was buried at the Shrine of Imam Husain in Karbala, Iraq.
+Every Shah of Iran since Mohammad Ali has died in exile.

 His son and successor, Ahmad Shah Qajar was the last sovereign of the Qajar dynasty.